Independent Medical Exams (IME)

 Note: This is not an all-inclusive list.

-How to dispute a decision from a Self-Insured employer?
+How can I dispute a decision from a Self-Insured employer?

 The self-insurer must communicate in writing on department templates to inform workers within 5 days of taking action involving the following benefits: